 The Hudson River Estuary is a dynamic system with changing water conditions influenced by variables including tidal, seasonal, and extreme weather impacts.
 Hudson River Park continuously monitors local water conditions to understand the estuary ecosystem and communicate its health to Park users.

 Hudson River Park is a participating partner in the Hudson River Environmental Conditions Observation System (HRECOS) network.
-HRECOS is a collection of monitoring stations throughout the river gathering almost real-time (every 15 minutes) hydrological and metrological data.
-Hudson River Park has two stations, one at Pier 26 and one at Pier 84.
-Year-round, these instruments collect and transmit water quality and weather data that is publically available.
+HRECOS is a collection of monitoring stations throughout the river gathering almost real-time (every 15 minutes) hydrological and meterological data, using YSI EXO-2 data sondes and Vaisala WXT series weather transmitters.
+Hudson River Park has two stations, one at Pier 25 and one at Pier 84.
+Year-round, these instruments collect and transmit water quality and weather data that is publicly available.
 Visit the HRECOS website or click the image below to see live river conditions.